uberspark/uberxmhf/tee-sdk/README.md

 the components installed by make are:

-* toolchain : these are wrappers to utilities such as gcc, with names like i586-tsvc-gcc.
-They mostly serve to override the system paths with paths in $(SYSROOT).
+* toolchain : these are wrappers to utilities such as gcc, with names like `i586-tsvc-gcc`.
+They mostly serve to override the system paths with paths in `$(SYSROOT)`.

 * newlib : this is an implementation of libc targeted for PALs.
 Functions that don't involve IO should work as expected.
 IO functions currently fail gracefully.
-The toolchain i586-tsvc-gcc will link against this library by default, unless -nostdlib is used.
+The toolchain `i586-tsvc-gcc` will link against this library by default, unless `-nostdlib` is used.

 * tz : This implements the TrustZone API for managing and communicating with services (pals) running the trusted execution